How to Detect Lies

 Emotional Gestures & Contradiction

-• Timing is off between emotions gestures/expressions and words.
+• Timing and duration of emotional gestures and emotions are off a normal pace.
+The display of emotion is delayed, stays longer it would naturally, then stops suddenly.• Timing is off between emotions gestures/expressions and words.
 Example: Someone says "I love it!" when receiving a gift, and then smile after making that statement, rather then at the same time the statement is made.

 • Gestures/expressions don’t match the verbal statement, such as frowning when saying “I love you.”